OUR Student Ambassadors

 How/Why Research?
 I got involved in research to gain a clearer understanding of what I want to do post grad and how my degree will help me get there.
 I enrolled in a research focused class here at UNC, and spoke with one of the researchers who presented about her research.
 She recommended a lab to me that aligned with my individual interests, and, after speaking to the PI, I began to volunteer.

 Research Experience: Conducting research at UNC has turned me into a much more diligent and persistent student, as I have learned to thrive in a laboratory atmosphere where problem solving within a team and time management are essential skills.
-My research investigates MDMA and it’s prosocial effects as a baseline for the development of similar therapeutic drugs, which could alleviate the antisocial effects of a variety of neurological conditions.
+My research investigates MDMA and its prosocial effects as a baseline for the development of similar therapeutic drugs, which could alleviate the antisocial effects of a variety of neurological conditions.

 Student Organizations/Clubs: Alpha Phi Omega, Zeta Tau Alpha